forestgrape/coronavirus/immune_system.md

 > - Physics: Movements and forces on solid objects.
 Early experiments were done by Galileo.
 Newton mathematically described the observed planetary motions as the movement of objects rotating around the sun subject to gravity.
 From that point on physics dealt with distance forces and this concept turned out to describe many phenomena in nature e.g. phenomena in the context of electricity.
 >
 > Concepts from physics (movements of particles, behavior of waves, forces and related concepts) can be used to model/explain nearly every phenomena observed.
 > The underlying mechanism of chemical reactions can be explained by the behavior of the outer electron shells of atoms.
 Mostly these underlying mechanisms can be abstracted away however and chemistry describes how atoms react with each other.
 Molecular biology in turn is the chemistry of molecules only occurring in the context of life forms.
 The building block of life can be described by molecular biology.
 Life forms, which are complex constructs huge numbers of these building blocks, show phenomena requiring new concepts for their description and that's a central task of modern biology.
-So physics, chemistry and biology are connected but their focus differ.
-Physical, chemical and biological are used here as follows:
+So physics, chemistry and biology are all about describing nature but their focus differ.
+>
+> Physical, chemical and biological are used here as follows:
+> - ##### physical:
-> - physical: particles and their movements
+>   Physics is about particles and their movements and forces that change these movements
+> - ###### chemical
-> - chemical: reactions of substances not requiring life forms and enzymes to occur.
+>   reactions of substances not requiring life forms and enzymes to occur.
+> - ###### biological
-> - biological: reactions and substances occurring *only* in the context of life forms.
+>   reactions and substances occurring *only* in the context of [life forms](./coronavirus.md#life-form) on earth.
 These are complex organic molecules and their reactions.

 ## References